The club software that speaks squash. From court to licensee card.

 Weight in grams (110-200; ultra-light 110-145 typical).
 Fastest shot speed in km/h captured by radar — useful for season-long physical assessments.

-Championnats de France Interclubs
+Championnats de France Interclubs.

 Competitive team squash in France goes through the Championnats de France Interclubs (interclub league).
 Paak handles the teams entered by division, player selection from the licensee list, availability collection, and email call-ups with attendance confirmation.